TwelveIterationMods/balm-docs/docs/configuration/index.md

 - `List<any of the above>`
 - `Set<any of the above>`

-If you need property types beyond these, there's a good chance your use case would be better solved through a data pack.
+If you need property types beyond these, or lists of complex objects, there's a good chance your use case would be better solved through a data pack or custom JSON files.